Documentation

 }

-This example uses Vaadin’s Login Form component for the sake of brevity in this implementation.
-However, there is no obligation to do so; implement your own log-in view, as you wish.
+This example uses Vaadin’s Login Form component for brevity in this implementation.
+However, there’s no requirement to use it.
+Use whatever log-in view you prefer.

 Spring Security Dependencies

-To enable Spring Security, there are certain dependencies that should be added to the project.
-As this guide is based on Spring Boot, you should add the following dependency:
+To enable Spring Security, certain dependencies should be added to the project.
+Since the examples on this page are based on Spring Boot, you would add the following dependency:

 <dependencies>